Ackuq/weather-aggregator/README.md

 │       ├── App.tsx       // React component for the frontend
 │       └── index.tsx     // Entry point for the frontend
 │
-├── http-proxy            // HTTP proxy for the UI to send requests to the backend │   ├── build.sbt         // SBT build file for the http proxy │   ├── app               // Source code for the http proxy │   |   ├── consumers     // Kafka consumers
+├── http-proxy            // HTTP proxy using Play
+│   ├── build.sbt         // SBT build file for the http proxy
+│   ├── app               // Source code for the http proxy │   |   ├── consumers     // Kafka consumers